open-dynamic-robot-initiative/robot_interfaces_bolt/README.md

 ### Basic Usage

-FIXME: setup an Apptainer image similar to trifinger_user/robot
+TODO: setup an Apptainer image similar to trifinger_user/robot

 ### For Development

-FIXME: define a treep project for it.

 Get the **trifinger_base** Apptainer image (it also contains everything needed for this package):